 Summer Shirts: wicking T-shirts, such as Under Armour

-Summer Long Pants: Magellan Yellowstone Cargo Pants and Railriders Eco-Mesh Pant with Insect Shield
+Summer Long Pants: Magellan Hiking Cargo Pants and Railriders Eco-Mesh Pant with Insect Shield

 Summer Shorts: Cargo Shorts